All amounts up to $250,000 are fully insured by the FDIC .

 Deposits are unlimited; however, Debit transactions on Money Market and Savings Accounts are limited by law.
 Telephone, third party (checks, drafts & debit card transactions) and preauthorized transfers are limited to six per month.
 Preauthorized transfers include, but are not limited to, transfers processed through Online Banking or Bank7 Voice.

-Limited withdrawals exceeding six per statement cycle have a $3.00 fee per withdrawal .
+Limited withdrawals exceeding six per month have a $3.00 fee per withdrawal .
 If withdrawal or transfer limits are exceeded, the account type may be changed or account may be closed.

 What Is the FDIC?